SDG 6 - Strategic Initiatives

 water9.pngPromoting Water-Conscious Usage

-Western University has implemented several initiatives to promote water-conscious usage on campus:
+Western University has implemented several initiatives to promote water-conscious usage.

 • Efficiency Upgrades: The university has installed low-flow fixtures, greywater management systems, and low-irrigation landscaping to reduce water consumption.

 • Refill.
 Rehydrate.
-Repeat.: This campaign encourages the use of reusable water bottles and has stopped selling plastic bottled water across campus.
+Repeat.: This campaign encourages the use of reusable water bottles, and Western has stopped selling plastic bottled water across campus.

 • Waterless Urinals: As part of a pilot project, waterless urinals have been installed in the Faculty of Education building, saving approximately 300,000 liters of water per year.